open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 three categories:

 - Synchronous vs. Asynchronous.
-The act of calling a Metrics API in a synchronous context means the application calls the SDK, typically having associated trace context and baggage; an Asynchronous instrument is called at collection time, through a callback, and lacks context.
+The act of calling a Metrics API in a synchronous context means the application/library calls the SDK, typically having associated trace context and baggage; an Asynchronous instrument is called at collection time, through a callback, and lacks context.
 - Adding vs. Grouping.
 Whereas adding instruments express a sum, grouping